Using Workbot for Workplace

-You can perform actions in your apps (e.g. creating new Github issues, listing Salesforce opportunities) by sending Workbot commands from within Workplace.
+You can perform actions in your apps (for example, creating new Github issues, listing Salesforce opportunities) by sending Workbot commands from within Workplace.

 Sending a 'newissue' command with additional parameters in Workplace, then receiving a post reply